jburguete/swat/README.md

 * In grass\_wway.f:
   - `sf_depth` and `sf_sed` could be used not initialized at lines 133 and 137
     if `sf_area>0` and `sf_area<=1.e-6`

+* In headout.f:
+  - `hedr` array of column titles is written out of defined bounds at lines 118, 119, 121 and 133.
+It is written to `mrcho` (set to 62 in allocate\_parms.f line 59) but in modparm.f the bound of `hedr` array is set to 46 (line 663)

 * In hhnoqual.f:
   - `algon` seems to be `algcon` at line 190